 Who is this for?

-We cover emergency care for two types of problems:
+We cover emergency care for:

 Most hospitals bill us directly for emergency services provided to our members.
 If you happen to receive a bill, send it to us with an explanation of the service and your paid receipt.
 Use the Member Reimbursement form.